 One of my daughter’s favorite crafts that we made for Valentine’s Day was our Stained Glass Heart Tambourines, so I knew that she’d want to make another version for St. Patrick’s Day.

-I decided to double down and suggest two fun St Patrick’s Day designs for our tambourines: a Green Sparkly version with a “Shamrock window” and a cute Rainbow and Clouds version, too.
+I decided to double down and suggest two fun St Patrick’s Day designs for our tambourines: a Green Sparkly version with a “Shamrock window” and a cute Rainbow craft version, too.
 (Isn’t every little kid obsessed with glitter and rainbows?
-It definitely seems that way in my house!)
+It definitely seems that way in my house!).
+We can just imagine those cheeky little Leprechauns making lots of St Patrick’s Day noise with our tambourines.
+So fun.

-Also, because the coins are larger than beads, you could have children “lace” the paper plates together rather than glue them if you wanted to add another dimension to this craft.
+Also, because the coins are larger than beads, you could have children “lace” the paper plates together rather than glue them if you wanted to add another dimension to this craft – great to help those fine motor skills.
 (But I’d probably still add a bit of glue to be safe.)

 - 4 paper plates (two paper plates per St Patrick’s Day Tambourine)